Hansmu/udemy-aws/Readme.md

 With the load balancer, you'd turn off access to your EC2 access directly.
 So HTTP traffic would only be allowed if it's coming from the ELB and not directly from the client.

+**Application load balance (v2) target groups**
+* EC2 instances (can be managed by an Auto Scaling Group) - HTTP
+* ECS tasks (managed by ECS itself) - HTTP
+* Lambda functions - HTTP request is translated into a JSON event
+* IP Addresses - must be private IPs
+* Health checks are at the target group level

+**ALB v2 good to know**
+* Fixed hostname (XXX.region.elb.amazonaws.com)
+* The application servers don't see the IP of the client directly
+    * The true IP of the client is inserted in the header X-Forwarded-For
+    * We can also get Port (X-Forwarded-Port) and protocol (X-Forwarded-Proto)